lamhaouas/fullstack-solution/README.md

 ## Architecture
 * The front-end is built using React.js, Tailwindcss and DaisyUI.
 * There are 5 pages: Home, Profile, SignIn, SignUp and NotFound.
+* The back-end is built With: NodeJS, Express, Mysql and Sequelize ORM.
+## Installation
+*-1: Clone the repository
+*-2: from the server folder run : <br/> nodemon derver *-3: from the client folder run : <br/> npm start